urbit/docs/docs/arvo/internals.md

 as seen by the callee, a `++gift`.
 (4) the response to the first request as seen by the caller, a `++sign`.

-When a `++kiss` card is passed to a vane, arvo calls its `++call` gate, passing it both the card and its duct.
+When a `++kiss` card is passed to a vane, Arvo calls its `++call` gate, passing it both the card and its duct.
 This gate must be defined in every vane.
 It produces two things in the following order: a list of moves and a possibly modified copy of its context.
 The moves are used to interact with other vanes, while the new context allows the vane to save its state.
-The next time arvo activates the vane it will have this context as its subject.
+The next time Arvo activates the vane it will have this context as its subject.

 This overview has detailed how to pass a card to a particular vane.
 To